About Our Organization

 Richard died peacefully from cancer in September, 2012, having spent the previous few months happily arranging to leave a legacy to continue his passion for F. Scott Fitzgerald.
 His friends and family enthusiastically worked to support his vision.
 Richard was a kind, generous, thoughtful, and curious man who always will be missed by all who knew him, but working to support his Fitzgerald vision honors his memory and keeps his vision with us forever.

 Fitzgerald in Saint Paul was founded by a steering committee of individuals with an active interest in promoting the legacy of F. Scott Fitzgerald and his works.
 A volunteer-run organization, Fitzgerald in Saint Paul is now led by a Board of Directors:

-President: Stu Wilson, Principal, Library Strategies/The Friends of the Saint Paul Public Library
+President: Stu Wilson, Director/Principal Consultant, Library Strategies/The Friends of the Saint Paul Public Library

 Secretary/Treasurer: Melissa A. Barker, Research and Planning Analyst, Hennepin County

 Melissa Brechon, Library Consultant; Former Director of the Carver County Library

 Susan Hopp, Partner, 45 Degrees/Minneapolis

 Susan Hoyt, Owner, Susan Hoyt Consulting (public policy focus)

 Stephen Kelleher, Senior Director, Merrill Lynch Wealth Management-Boston